IncubusVictim/HDHomeRunEPG-to-XmlTv/README.md

 ### Debian Linux (#7 Tested)

-To run the Mac OS binary from a terminal window, put yourself in the binaries directory and run the following command with any parameters (as described above), e.g:
+To run the Debian Linux binary from a terminal window, put yourself in the binaries directory and run the following command with any parameters (as described above), e.g:

 ```
 .\HDHomeRunEPG_To_XmlTv --host 192.168.1.100